dh-atlas/white-book/Whitebook.md

 The publications in the “Digital Humanities” collection are developed within the Department of Human Sciences, primarily by PhD candidates in the doctoral program “Culture e Saperi dell’Europa mediterranea dall’Antichità all’Età contemporanea.”
 An editorial board guides this process, coordinated by Prof. Alessandro Di Muro and comprising Dr. Cristiano Amendola, Prof. Teofilo De Angelis, and Dr. Martina Pavoni.

 Although not a traditional text collection, “Digital Humanities” and its set of digital scholarly editions serve as an interesting pilot for the ATLAS project for several reasons.
 Firstly, it exemplifies how to enhance and promote digital products by treating them with the same care given to printed editions.
 For instance, each digital scholarly edition is assigned an ISBN code.
 When an edition is available in multiple formats, such as XML/TEI and PDF, each format receives its own ISBN code.
 Additionally, the editorial collection itself has an ISSN code.
-Secondly, the collection has refined a publishing framework and editorial workflow based on XML/TEI encoding and the EVT visualization software (see [EVT 2.0](#bookmark=kix.4n4623wxlux7)), enabling the production of high-quality digital scholarly editions at a low cost.
+Secondly, the collection has refined a publishing framework and editorial workflow based on XML/TEI encoding and the EVT visualisation software (see [EVT](#bookmark=id.111kx3o)), enabling the production of high-quality digital scholarly editions at a low cost.

 The collection’s website presents each digital scholarly edition with comprehensive metadata, including: the author and title of the edited work; the editor’s name, ORCID, and brief biography; a short biography of the author; keywords; an abstract; page count; languages used; ISBN codes; links to both the PDF file and the XML/TEI edition (visualised with EVT); and the publication date.

 The “Digital Humanities” collection also includes eight databases:

-* DiLiBas-MA: Digital Libraries of Basilicata \- Modern Age
+* DiLiBas-MA: Digital Libraries of Basilicata \- Modern Age;
-* DiLiBas-MOL: Digital Libraries of Basilicata \- Modern Literature
+* DiLiBas-MOL: Digital Libraries of Basilicata \- Modern Literature;
-* DiLiBas-MELL: Digital Libraries of Basilicata \- Medieval Latin
+* DiLiBas-MELL: Digital Libraries of Basilicata \- Medieval Latin;
-* BiDiVi: Biblioteca Digitale VichianaLiterature
+* BiDiVi: Biblioteca Digitale Vichiana;
 * ReDiAr: Reti Diplomatiche Aragonesi.
-Inventario digitale della Congiura dei Baroni (1485-1487)
+Inventario digitale della Congiura dei Baroni (1485-1487);
-* Human\_It: Collecting, editing, analysing Italian humanist’s letters (1400-1499)
+* Human\_It: Collecting, editing, analysing Italian humanist’s letters (1400-1499);
-* BiBas: Ricostruzione dei fondi librari delle Biblioteche monastiche e conventuali della Basilicata napoleonica, data-base digitale
+* BiBas: Ricostruzione dei fondi librari delle Biblioteche monastiche e conventuali della Basilicata napoleonica, data-base digitale.

 Although it is not stated explicitly, most of these databases are still under development or incomplete, while others are temporarily inaccessible.
-For this reason, they will not be analyzed individually.
+For this reason, they will not be analysed individually.
 Each database is presented on the editorial collection’s website with metadata similar to that of digital scholarly editions.
 Some databases collect texts encoded in XML/TEI format.
 Additionally, the databases seem to have been implemented using a custom, ready-to-use publishing framework developed by the University of Basilicata’s technical support team.

 ### **References** {#references-4}